Florida Keys Arts and Culture

 Many Sights, Many Mediums, Many Discoveries

 What you’ll find is no shortage of talent on full display, from eclectic pottery to oil on canvas paintings to nature photography to jewelry makers, it’s all here waiting to be discovered.
 Artists of all kinds find natural treasures in the Everglades National Park.
 More awaits in the underwater glory of John Pennekamp Coral Reef State Park and the lush colors at Dagny Johnson Key Largo Hammock Botanical State Park.

-Not only do local artists draw inspiration from natural wonders, they also have plenty of places to show off their talents, from Gallery at Kona Kai in Key Largo, to the Gallery at Morada Bay and Redbone Art Gallery in Islamorada, to the Stacie Krupa Studio Gallery of Art and Village, there’s certainly no shortage of art.
+Not only do local artists draw inspiration from natural wonders, but they also have plenty of places to show off their talents, from Gallery at Kona Kai in Key Largo, to the Gallery at Morada Bay and Redbone Art Gallery in Islamorada, to the Stacie Krupa Studio Gallery of Art and Village, but there’s also certainly no shortage of art.

-What’s more, the performing arts are alive and well in the Upper Keys, where residents and visitors can enjoy a Broadway Show, dance, musicals, and concerts throughout the year.
+What’s more, the performing arts are alive and well in the Upper Keys, where residents and visitors can enjoy a Broadway show, dance, musicals, and concerts throughout the year.

-Also see the Key West Arts and historical society http://www.kwahs.com/
+Also, see the Key West Arts and historical society http://www.kwahs.com/

 • The Keys Community Concert Band.
 Susan Bazin 451-4530.

 • Keys Chamber Orchestra.
 Call Inga-Lisa Wright, 305-744-0508